 Couscous and quinoa are healthy options becoming more popular.
-For this reason many people wonder if one is better than the other.
-Therefore, is couscous better than quinoa?
+For this reason many of my clients during my health coaching sessions ask if one is better than the other.
+Therefore, is couscous vs quinoa, which is better?

 Quinoa is better than couscous due to its higher percentage of fiber, protein, B vitamins and minerals.
-Quinoa is a complete protein meaning it provides all nine essential amino acids, couscous does not.
-Quinoa is naturally gluten free while couscous is not.
+It is a complete protein meaning it provides all nine essential amino acids, couscous does not.
+It is naturally gluten free while couscous is not.
 Quinoa has a better glycemic index than couscous.

 This article will include a complete comparison of both including a side-by-side nutrient comparison.
 In addition, I’ll examine their prices, tastes, textures, glycemic index, satiety index, health benefits and if one can substitute for the other.

 In addition to coaching clients about them, I’ve purchased, researched and consumed both prior to, during and after writing this article.

 Many people aren’t familiar with one of the two foods or both.
 Therefore, a common question asked is, what’s the difference between couscous and quinoa?

 Couscous is a pasta produced with semolina wheat flower, while quinoa is the seed from a Chenopodium quinoa plant.
 Quinoa is not a grain but it is cooked in water and consumed like a grain.
 Couscous can be steamed or cooked in water and takes slightly longer to cook than white quinoa.